FerretDB/FerretDB/.github/PROCESS.md

 talk with [@GitHub bot in direct messages](https://ferretdb.slack.com/archives/D02P4EJPFGV) to link your Slack and GitHub identities, and then configure notification only for your name.

+## Creating issues

+1. Please use `Chore` type instead of `Enhancement` or `Feature` (but not `Bug`) because its template is much more useful
+   (but may be too daunting for regular users, that's why templates for enhancements and features are much simpler).
+   After creating an issue, please change its type (label) manually.
+1. Do not change automatically applied labels, assignees, or projects.